mahonaisse/chess_game/README.md

 15
 16 [ ] choice
 ```
+This is the display of the Chess game, which constantly updates after a player makes a move to display the current game state.
+It follows the same format as the main menu, with different actions for `[ ] choice` on line 16, and the user can return to the main menu any time by typing `E` and confirming by typing `C`.

  > ## Final deliverable
  > All group members will give a demo to the reader during lab time. ou should schedule your demo on Calendly with the same reader who took your second scrum meeting.
 The reader will check the demo and the project GitHub repository and ask a few questions to all the team members.